-Distriction Foldie De don decon new officers v commission 31 The parties presented oral argument and replied to the questions put to them by the Court at the hearing on 10 April 2002.
-Admissibility Arguments of the parties 32 The Commission argues that the contested decisions are merely preparatory measures which do not affect the legal position of the applicants.
-They are therefore not actionable under Article 230 EC.
+Arguments of the parties

+28 The Commission argues that the contested decision is merely a preparatory measure which does not affect the legal position of the applicants.
+It is therefore not actionable under Article 230 EC.
 The Commission adds that, if its decision to initiate the formal investigation procedure were to have definitive legal consequences as to the classification of measures as State aid, then the fact that an action might be brought, within the prescribed period, to challenge that classification would render inadmissible any action against the Commission's final decision on whether or not the measure in question constituted aid, because the later decision would merely be confirmatory of the earlier definitive decision.

-33 Next, the Commission observes that the Court of Justice has held, in Case C-301/87 France v Commission [1990] ECR I-307, that the Commission may issue an injunction to a Member State to suspend aid before completing its review
+Next, the Commission observes that the Court of Justice has held, in Case C-301/87 France v Commission [1990] ECR I-307, that the Commission may issue an injunction to a Member State to suspend aid before completing its review of the aid's compatibility with the common market.

-C-301/87 France v Commission [1990] ECR I-307, that the Commission may issue an injunction to a Member State to suspend aid before completing its review of the aid's compatibility with the common market.
 Such a decision, adopted at the conclusion of a procedure different from that under Article 88(2) EC, is distinct from a decision to initiate the formal investigation procedure and, unlike the latter, may form the subject-matter of an action (France v Commission, cited above, paragraph 18).
-The fact that the Court judged it necessary to require the procedure and decision for issuing an injunction to differ from the procedure and decision for initiating the formal investigation procedure indicates that injunctions cannot follow on from the mere classification, in a decision to initiate the formal investigation procedure, of a measure under review as aid.
+The fact that the Court judged it necessary to require the procedure and decision for issuing an injunction to differ from the procedure and decision for issuing an injunction to differ from the procedure and decision for initiate the formal investigation procedure indicates that injunctions cannot follow on from the mere classification, in a decision to initiate the formal investigation procedure, of a measure under review as aid.

-34 Lastly, the Commission observes that, by contrast with the background to the decisions which led to the Court's judgments in Case C-312/90 Spain v Commission [1992] ECR I-4117, Case C-47/91 Italy v Commission [1992] ECR I-4145 and Case C-400/99 Italy v Commission [2001] ECR I-7303 (the latter hereinafter referred to as 'Tirrenia'), at no point during the procedure prior to adoption of the contested decisions did the central, regional or provincial Spanish authorities submit that the tax measures at issue were existing measures.

-The applicants rely on the judgments just cited to argue that a decision to initiate the formal investigation procedure is an actionable measure because it produces immediate and final legal effects.
-They insist that the Commission was not entitled to initiate the formal investigation procedure because the tax credit created by the tax measures at issue is not State aid.
-The applicants in Cases T-271/99 and T-272/99 add that, even if the tax measures at issue did constitute State aid within the meaning of Article 87(1) EC, they would be existing aid, for the tax credit was in fact introduced in 1984 by the tax legislation of the Provinces of Álava and Vizcaya.
+- 30 Lastly, the Commission observes that, by contrast with the background to the decisions which led to the Court's judgments in Case C-312/90 Spain v Commission [1992] ECR I-4117, Case C-47/91 Italy v Commission [1992] ECR I-4145 and Case C-400/99 Italy v Commission [2001] ECR I-7303 (the latter hereinafter referred to as 'Tirrenia'), at no point during the procedure prior to adoption of the contested decision did the central, regional or provincial Spanish authorities submit that the tax measures at issue were existing measures. - 31 The applicants rely on the judgments just cited to argue that a decision to initiate the formal investigation procedure is an actionable measure because it produces immediate and final legal effects.
+They insist that the Commission was not entitled to initiate the formal investigation procedure because the tax measures at issue are not State aid.